blw-ofag-ufag/eCH-0266/README.md

 ## Membership and roles management

-- All members of the Expert group outside the of FOAG receive the **“Outside collaborator”** organization membership.
+- All members of the Expert group outside of the FOAG receive the **“Outside collaborator”** organization membership.
 They have the “Read” role for all the eCH repositories.
 Additionally, they may:

   - Waive this role for selected eCH repos where they are not directly involved (not part of the Expert group) and do not plan to get involved with.

   - Waive this role completely if they do not plan to contribute on GitHub at all and consider this pure spam.

-  - Ask for the **Write** role in the Repo(s) associated with their own Arbeitsgruppe(n) if they plan to contribute directly with Pull Requests (PR).
+  - Ask for the **Write** role in the repo(s) associated with their own Arbeitsgruppe(n) if they plan to contribute directly with Pull Requests (PR).

 - Regular external developers are integrated into the organization as **“Outside Collaborator”** and receive by default the **Write** role on all eCH repositories.